spectrocloud-labs/palette-sdk-typescript/README.md

 > This package is published as TypeScript source code.
 You'll need TypeScript in your project to use it.
 If you're using JavaScript, you may need to configure your build tools to handle TypeScript files.

 - Node.js 22 or higher
-- TypeScript 5.5 or higher (if using TypeScript)
+- TypeScript 5.5 or higher
-- A Palette API key
+- A Palette API key and project UID

 ## Getting Started